-Our future performance will be substantially dependent on the continued services of our management team and our ability to retain and motivate them.
+Our future performance is substantially dependent on the continued services of our management team and our ability to retain and motivate them.
+In March 2006, our senior vice president of sales and marketing left the Company.
 The loss of the services of any of our officers or senior managers could harm our business, as we may not be able to find suitable replacements.
 We do not have employment agreements with any of our key personnel, other than our chief executive officer, and we do not maintain any "key person" life insurance policies.